twbs/bootstrap-rubygem/README.md

 # Bootstrap Ruby Gem [![Build Status](https://travis-ci.org/twbs/bootstrap-rubygem.svg?branch=master)](https://travis-ci.org/twbs/bootstrap-rubygem) [![Gem](https://img.shields.io/gem/v/bootstrap.svg)](https://rubygems.org/gems/bootstrap)

-[Bootstrap 5][bootstrap-home] ruby gem for Ruby on Rails (*Sprockets*) and Hanami (formerly Lotus).
+[Bootstrap 5][bootstrap-home] ruby gem for Ruby on Rails (*Sprockets*/*Importmaps*) and Hanami (formerly Lotus).

 For Sass versions of Bootstrap 3 and 2 see [bootstrap-sass](https://github.com/twbs/bootstrap-sass) instead.

-**Ruby on Rails 6 Note:**:
-With the release of Rails 6 there have been some minor changes made to the default configuration for The Asset Pipeline.
-In specific, by default _Sprockets no longer processes JavaScript_ and instead Webpack is set as the default.
-The `twbs/bootstrap-rubygem` is for use with Sprockets not Webpack.
+**Ruby on Rails Note**: Newer releases of Rails have added additional ways for assets to be processed.
+The `twbs/bootstrap-rubygem` is for use with Importmaps or Sprockets, but not Webpack.

 ## Installation